Universal Translation Services

 Art of Coffee making: Most of us are familiar with drip-brewed coffee, where hot water drips down through grounds in a filter and emerges from a spout.
 But did you know that Turks have very different brewing methods?
 Turkish coffee is strained through an egg-shaped silver contraption called an ibrik and then served in tiny cups called fincan.

-Brewed for four to five minutes, it’s often served with sugar syrup on top.
-Traditionally, this coffee is made in hot sand.
-A cup of Turkish coffee is brewed using a pan filled with sand, with a heat source of an open flame.
-The sand-filled pan allows for total control over the heat.
-Cups left on the surface stay warm and the heat used for brewing can be adjusted by the depth of the coffee in the sand.
-It is considered to be the most authentic coffee.
+First, brew the coffee for four to five minutes, often serving it with sugar syrup on top.
+Additionally, people traditionally make this coffee in hot sand.
+Specifically, they brew Turkish coffee in a pan filled with sand, heated by an open flame.
+The sand-filled pan provides complete control over the heat.
+Cups resting on the surface stay warm, and the depth of the coffee in the sand adjusts the heat used for brewing.
+Many consider it the most authentic coffee.

 Why does it take so long to make